Lasimeri/Meri_Bot_Rust/README.md

    - All settings are mandatory - no defaults provided.
 See `example_lmapiconf.txt` for guidance.
    - Replace `your-chat-model-name` and `your-reasoning-model-name` with your actual model names.
    - For reasoning tasks, consider using models optimized for logical analysis (e.g., qwen, deepseek-r1, etc.).
-   - The `system_prompt.txt` includes intelligent search trigger functionality that automatically performs web searches when the AI doesn't know an answer.
+   - The `system_prompt.txt` configures the AI's behavior and personality for chat interactions.

 5. **Build and run**
    ```bash